-As part of Lloyds Banking Group, the Company has entered into a number of strategic partnerships for important aspects of its operations and customer service provision.
-As well as external partners, the Company relies on supplier arrangements within Lloyds Banking Group for certain services.
-The Board delegates to management the primary responsibility of oversighting those relationships, while recognising that they are integral to the Company's future success.
-Throughout 2023 the Board has held management to account for the performance of supplier relationships, including for third-party provision of customer servicing.
+The Company is part of Lloyds Banking Group and has entered into strategic partnerships for important aspects of its operations and customer service provision.
+As well as external partners, the Company relies on intra-group supplier arrangements for certain services.
+The Board delegates to management the primary responsibility of oversighting external supplier relationships.
+Throughout 2024 the Board has held management to account for the performance of supplier relationships, including for third-party provision of customer servicing.

-An advantage of being part of a larger group means there are robust processes in place to monitor and review costs with third parties who provide services to the Company.
-The outsourced business model allows the Company to negotiate competitive fees and commercial terms with its service suppliers to control costs for all the Company's customers.
+The advantage of being part of a larger group means there are robust processes in place to monitor and review costs with third parties who provide services to the Company.
+The outsourced business model means competitive fees and commercial terms can be negotiated with service suppliers and control costs for all customers.
 Importance is placed on having the right supplier framework to operate responsibly.
-Lloyds Banking Group's Sourcing & Supply Chain Management Policy applies to all its business units, divisions and subsidiaries, including the Company, with the Directors assuming ultimate responsibility for the application of that policy in a way that is appropriate for the individual Company within Lloyds Banking Group.
+Lloyds Banking Group's Sourcing & Supply Chain Management Policy applies to all its business units, divisions and subsidiaries, including the Company, with the Directors assuming ultimate responsibility for the application of that policy in a way that is appropriate for the Company.
 This ensures the most significant supplier contracts receive approval of the Board, including those which are key in progressing strategic priorities.
 The framework also ensures appropriate management oversight of supplier spending not considered by the Board, allowing challenge to be made where appropriate, and minimising risks and unnecessary cost.